ORNL/DataFed/doc_source/source/system/overview.rst

 ==============

-DataFed implements fine-grained access control through a set of permissions that can be applied to both data records and ollections.
+DataFed implements fine-grained access control through a set of permissions that can be applied to both data records and collections.
 Permissions can be configured to apply to anyone, specific users, groups of users, or a combination of any of these.
 Data records and collections share the same set of permissions; however, collections have an additional set of permissions specifically for permission inheritance.
 The individual permissions are defined as follows: